 Answer:

-The underlying covariance matrix may not be known with absolute accuracy.
-It however, may be considered as known to some degree of confidence.
-In that sense Eqn 20 may be useful, for example, to detect ship out of a “homogeneous” background of sea water.,
+The underlying covariance matrix may not be known a priori with absolute accuracy, but may be considered known to some degree of confidence.
+For example, detection of a ship in a “homogeneous” background of sea water.
+Hence, in that sense Eqn 20 may be useful.

 From another perspective, this can also be considered as a purely logical advancement.
 In fact, in the very next sentence, the case of unknown underlying covariance matrix is covered.